-Significant risk Findings Conclusion 3 HMMPFI Contract The key risk is the ongoing contractual disputes with Amey Birmingham Highways Limited as the SPV who sub-contract to Amey LG Limited (and other involved parties) in respect of the HMMPFI contract, which could have a significant impact on the Council's financial sustainability. ว ป า Our findings will be reported to the Audit Committee on 24 September 2019.
-We reviewed the latest information relating to this contract, to establish how the Council is identifying, managing and monitoring this risk.
+The key risk is the ongoing contractual disputes with Amey Birmingham Highways Limited as the Special Purpose Vehicle who sub-contract to Amey LG Limited (and other involved parties) in respect of the HMMPFI contract, which could have a significant impact on the Council's financial sustainability.

+We assessed the latest information relating to this contract, to establish how the Council is identifying, managing and monitoring this risk.